janarahul/NammaAutoApp/README.md

 # NammaAuto

+This is a fare estimation App

-This App computes the fare which user has to pay for a auto ride in Bangalore Based on pickup and drop positions given by the user.
+It computes the fare to pay for a auto ride in Bangalore, Based on pickup and drop positions given by the user.

-Uses APIs
+APIs Used:
 1)Google Places API
 2)Google Directions API
-and
-Google PlaceAutoCompleteFragment
+3)Google PlaceAutoCompleteFragment